 Dr. Black has nearly 20 years of industrial experience in areas such as developing software for IC design and verification, assuring software quality, and managing business data processing.
-He is now a Computer Scientist in the Software Quality Group, Systems and Software Division, Information Technology Laboratory.
-The web site he began and edits, the on-line Dictionary of Algorithms and Data Structures, (http://www.nist.gov/dads/) is accessed almost 20,000 times a day from all over the world.
+He is in the Software Quality Group, Systems and Software Division, Information Technology Laboratory.
+The web site he began and edits, the on-line Dictionary of Algorithms and Data Structures, (http://www.nist.gov/dads/) was accessed almost 20,000 times a day from all over the world.

 Dr. Black began his Ph.D. at UC Berkeley, then transferred to Brigham Young University where he graduated in 1998.
 He has taught classes at Brigham Young University and Johns Hopkins University.
 Dr. Black has published in the areas of static analysis, software testing, software configuration control, networks and queuing analysis, formal methods, software verification, quantum computing, and computer forensics.

-Programming Languages: C, Perl, Java, Python, Pascal, C++, Lisp, Fortran, RPG II, Assembler, and Forth
+Programming Languages: Python, C, Perl, Java, Pascal, C++, ML, Lisp, Fortran, RPG II, Assembler, and Forth

 Operating Systems: Linux, UNIX, Microsoft Windows, and VAX/VMS

-For a complete listing of Mr. Black's publications, see: http://hissa.nist.gov/~black/Papers/
+For a complete listing of Dr. Black's publications, see: http://hissa.nist.gov/~black/Papers/

 U.S. Department of Commerce Bronze Medal for leadership in the development of software assurance test methods and reference data, December 2013.